YoShibyl/RockMeterYARG/Docs/Themes.md

 ## How to make a theme
 To start, create a folder for your theme, preferably within the `BepInEx/plugins/assets/themes` folder in your YARG installation.

 Next, you're going to want to add a `theme.ini` file to said theme folder.
-For reference, a `theme.ini` is included in the `BepInEx/plugins/assets` folder, starting with v0.7.0, which should look something like this:
+For reference, a `theme.ini` is included in the `BepInEx/plugins/assets` folder, starting with v0.7.0, which should look something like this in your theme:
 <details open>
   <summary>theme.ini - v0.7.0-pre2</summary>